microsoft/vscode-java-test/runner-config.md

 | `vmargs` | Specify the extra options and system properties for the JVM | [] |
 | `args` | Specify the command line arguments which will be passed to the test runner | [] |
 | `env` | Specify the extra environment variables when running the tests | {} |

+## Set the default configuration

+Each time when you run the test cases, the extension will ask you to select a configuration if it detects there are customized configuration available.
+If you do not want to pick the configuration each time.
+There are two ways to achieve this:

+### Set the default configuration by yourself
+you can set the setting: `java.test.defaultConfig` to the name of the configuration.
+For example, if your configuration is the same as the [above schema](#TL;DR) shows, simply set `java.test.defaultConfig` to `myConfiguration`.

+### Let the extension to set the default configuration
+Each time you select one configuration, the extension will ask you whether to set the selected configuration as default.
+Simply click `Yes` will let the extension to set the default configuration for you.

 ## Q & A
 **Q: How can I migrate to the new `java.test.config` setting?**